Third generation secure telephone unit

 On 9 September 2011, exactly 10 years after the attacks, CNN released

-an interview with Eric Draper, who at the time was President Bush's
+an interview with Eric Draper, who was President Bush's

-personal photographer at the White House.
-In the interview, several
+personal photographer at the White House at the time.

 The history of the STU-family starts with the development of the